dylanvgils/Minor.Nijn/README.md

 Currently, there are some limitations with throwing exceptions.
 To allow the framework to resolve the exceptions it's important that the exceptions used have the same name and namespace.
 Resolving exception types will happen in the following order:

 1. Look in the calling assembly
+2. Look in the entry assembly
-2. Look in the `mscorlib` assembly
+3. Look in the `mscorlib` assembly
-3. When the above doesn't work use the base class `Exception`
+4. When the above doesn't work use the base class `Exception`

 When the exception couldn't be created an `InvalidCastException` will be thrown.